 If a person returns to Australia without the child, they may still be eligible for a payment if the child was living with them after the birth.
 They may also be entitled to FTB if the child is an Australian resident or SCV holder residing in Australia as long as the child is still in their care.
-For more detail about FTB residency, see 126.96.36.199 Residence Requirements.
+For more detail about FTB residency, see 184.108.40.206.

-Act reference: FAAct section 22 When an individual is an FTB child of another individual, section 24 Effect of certain absences of FTB child etc. from Australia
+Act reference: FAAct pre-1 July 2016 section 22 When an individual is an FTB child of another individual, section 24 Effect of certain absences of FTB child etc. from Australia

 Individual & FTB child both overseas